phouse512/blog/_posts/2016-06-11-twitch-plays-animal-crossing.markdown

 comments: false
 ---

-If you haven't heard of {Twitch Plays Pokemon][tpp], you should check out that Wikipedia article to get some bacgkround so that when I reference Twitch Plays Pokemon (TPP), it makes sense.
+If you haven't heard of [Twitch Plays Pokemon][tpp], you should check out that Wikipedia article to get some bacgkround so that when I reference Twitch Plays Pokemon (TPP), it makes sense.
 Recently I began to wonder about the possibility of experimenting with another system I grew up with, the Gamecube.
 The GC